ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 Sometimes, you want to associate some _behavior_ with your components so that they can do more interesting things.
 For example, `<LinkTo>` can respond to clicks by changing the URL and navigating us to a different page.

 Here, we are going to do just that!
-We are going to implementing the "View Larger" and "View Smaller" functionality.
-Specifically, we want to give our users the ability to view a larger version of the property's image by clicking on it, and when they are done, they can click on it again to go back to the smaller version.
+We are going to implement the "View Larger" and "View Smaller" functionality, which will allow our users to click on a property's image to view a larger version, and click on it again to return to the smaller version.

 In other words, we want a way to _toggle_ the image between one of the two _states_.
-In order to do that, we need a way for the component to store two potential states, and to also be aware which of the two possible states it is currently in.
+In order to do that, we need a way for the component to store two possible states, and to be aware which states it is currently in.

-Ember allows us to optionally associate JavaScript code with a component for exactly this purpose.
+Ember optionally allows us to associate JavaScript code with a component for exactly this purpose.
 We can add a JavaScript file for our `<Rental::Image>` component by [~~running the `component-class` generator~~](https://github.com/emberjs/ember.js/pull/18359) running the `component` generator again with the `-gc` flag:

 <!-- TODO: https://github.com/emberjs/ember.js/pull/18359 -->

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----